WOOSEUNGHOON/ssp/index.md

 ## RECRUITMENT

 **IMPORTANT**: As per our lab's internal rules, all applicants must join for at least two months as undergraduate interns before application.
-Those aiming for application in **March** of any given year should contact us before **September of the previous year**, and those aiming for application in **September** should reach out before **March of the same year**.
+Those aiming for application in **March** of any given year should contact us before **August of the previous year**, and those aiming for application in **September** should reach out before **February of the same year**.

 {% include clip.html %}